lokidokicoki/dnd-lite/rules.md

 #### Range penalties

 Ranged weapons suffer a penalty if you are trying to hit an enemy too close or too far away.
-The penalty is added to the enemy’s Defend score
+The penalty is added to the enemy’s Defence score

 |        | Close | Medium | Long | Extreme |
 | ------ | ----- | ------ | ---- | ------- |